-What happens to my charges if I want to leave the program voluntarily after the 30-day opting out period has passed or if I am expelled from the program?
-Once the 30 day opting out period has passed, if you voluntarily withdraw or are expelled from the Program, your guilty plea(s) stand and you will be sentenced by the Drug Court Judge.
+Once the 30 day opting out period has passed, if you voluntarily withdraw or are expelled from the Program, your guilty plea(s) stand and you will be sentenced by the Drug Court Justice.
 In this case, what you have said and done during your participation in the program can be shared at your sentencing hearing.

 To find a CDTC Duty Counsel or contact Legal Aid, please visit Contact Us for details.

 These requirements include but are not limited to the following:

 - Plead guilty to and eligible offence or offences;